 3. In our illustrative disclosures, audit and review of the financial report includes services provided by the group auditor and their network firms to audit the statutory financial report of the parent and the statutory financial reports of any controlled entities and joint operations in the group.
-As a practical approach, the fees disclosed for the current year will also include overruns billed after the financial statements for the previous financial year were finalised.
-If an entity chooses to restate the comparatives to reflect overruns relating to the prior year, that fact and the
+As a practical approach, the fees disclosed for the current year will also include overruns identified and billed after the financial statements for the previous financial year were finalised and which had therefore not been accrued in the prior year.
+If an entity chooses to restate the comparatives to reflect overruns relating to the prior year, that fact and the amount of the restatement would need to be disclosed.